simon-ritchie/apysc/docs_src/source/graphics_line_style.md

 ## Line dot setting

-Line dot setting will change line to dotted line.
-This can be set by the `dot_setting` argument.
-This argument accepts the `LineDotSetting` and can change dot size by the `dot_size` argument (a value that greater than or equal to 1 is acceptable).
+Line dot setting changes the line to dotted line.
+The `dot_setting` argument (`LineDotSetting` value) sets this setting.
+It can change dot size by the `dot_size` argument (greater than or equal to 1 value is acceptable).

 ```py
 # runnable